Radiating Pain in Your Leg? Best to See Your Doctor

 Typically, your physician will first perform an informal examination.
 As long as you don’t show any signs of significant muscle weakness, the physician will usually prescribe an anti-inflammatory medication or a steroid dose pack.

-If a nerve root is inflamed by a disc herniation or irritated by normal degeneration from aging, then the pain will often calm down.
+If a nerve root is inflamed by a disk herniation or irritated by normal degeneration from aging, then the pain will often calm down.

 If, after several weeks, the pain is not improving, the next step would be to initiate physical therapy to help strengthen and stretch the muscles supplied by the nerve.
 Doctors often recommend: